Efficacy studies

 3. In vivo studies

-Carried out on human volunteers or animal models, according to applicable regulations.
+Conducted on human volunteers or animal models, in accordance with applicable regulations.

-Allows the overall and perceived effect of the product to be measured under real conditions of use .
+They allow us to measure the overall and perceived effect of the product under real-world conditions of use .

 Instrumental methods used: